Immigration: Crime

 In many countries there is a lack of prosecution of this crimes, since these countries obtain benefits and taxes paid by these companies that benefit the economies and also because of the current shortage of workers.

-Effect on country of origin

-Return migration from countries with liberal gender norms has been associated with the transfer of liberal gender norms to the home country.

-Iran faces a mass exodus of youth and skilled labor out of the country in recent years.
-In June 2023 Iranian parliament illegalized immigration ads online.

 Integration

 A 2019 review of existing research in the Annual Review of Sociology on immigrant assimilation in the United States, the United Kingdom, France, Germany, Sweden, Norway, Belgium, the Netherlands and Spain concluded "we find an overall pattern of intergenerational assimilation in terms of socioeconomic attainment, social relations, and cultural beliefs."
+Some immigrants show intolerant views and prefer separation instead of assimilation.

 United States

 A 2018 study in the American Sociological Review found that within racial groups, most immigrants to the United States had fully assimilated within a span of 20 years.
 Immigrants arriving in the United States after 1994 assimilate more rapidly than immigrants who arrived in previous periods.
 Measuring assimilation can be difficult due to "ethnic attrition", which refers to when descendants of migrants cease to self-identify with the nationality or ethnicity of their ancestors.
 This means that successful cases of assimilation will be underestimated.
 Research shows that ethnic attrition is sizable in Hispanic and Asian immigrant groups in the United States.
 By taking account of ethnic attrition, the assimilation rate of Hispanics in the United States improves significantly.
 A 2016 paper challenges the view that cultural differences are necessarily an obstacle to long-run economic performance of migrants.
 It finds that "first generation migrants seem to be less likely to success the more culturally distant they are, but this effect vanishes as time spent in the US increases."

 A 2018 study found that Chinese nationals in the United States who received permanent residency permits from the US government amid the Tiananmen Square protests (and subsequent Chinese government clampdown) experienced significant employment and earnings gains relative to similar immigrant groups who did not have the same residency rights.

 During the Age of Mass Migration, infant arrivals to the United States had greater economic success over their lifetime than teenage arrivals.